Tungsten Rings vs Ceramic Rings — Complete Comparison

 7. Resizing and Adjustability

-This is a practical aspect many buyers overlook.
+This is a practical consideration that often catches buyers off guard.

 8. Maintenance and Long-Term Wear